WebAssembly/tool-conventions/ProducersSection.md

 An additional goal of the producers section is to provide a discrete, but easily-growable [list of known tools](#known-tools) for each record field.
 This avoids the skew that otherwise happens with unstructured strings.
-Evergreen WebAssembly consumers (like browsers) are encourage to emit diagnostics encouraging producers to register new field values in this document.
-However, an unknown tool does not make the producers section invalid and all consumers should gracefully handle unknown tool names.
+Unknown tools do not invalidate an otherwise-valid producers section.
+However, wasm consumers may provide less accurate telemetry results for unknown tools or even emit diagnostics encouraging the tool to be put on the list.

 Since version information is useful but highly-variable, every field value is optionally suffixed with a parenthesized version string which is not checked